 It is crucial to use industry standards, proven development frameworks, and cross-platform architecture to develop and create an almost perfect MVP in today’s world.

 Remember that it is more about finding ways to make your ideas work.
-And MVP is only the first step towards that goal.
+And MVP is only the first step toward that goal.